Dale861/cmsc124_Almonia_Niedes_Man-og/README.md

 ---

 ## Syntax Style

 - Whitespace is ignored except as a separator between tokens.
-- Statements are terminated by a newline or semicolon.
+- Statements can span multiple lines without terminators.
 - Blocks are delimited by `{ ... }`.
 - Grouping for expressions uses parentheses `( ... )`.